ai-on-gke/website/site/content/docs/tutorials/metaflow/index.md

 | METAFLOW\_KUBERNETES\_DISK | Sets disk size for a container for metaflow run.
 The default value of this option is too big for Autopilot GKE cluster, so we decrease it to 2048 |

-# Model Fine-tuning and Serving
+## Gemma 2 Model Fine-tuning and Serving

-## Build the fine-tuning container image
+### Build the Gemma 2 fine-tuning container image

 The model fine-tuning process requires a dedicated environment, which we will encapsulate in a container image.
 The Dockerfile can be found in `finetune_inside_metaflow/image/Dockerfile`.